jojo61/vdr-plugin-softhdcuvid/README.md

 	make
 	make install

-	You can edit Makefile to enable/disable  Alsa / OSS support.
-The default is to autodetect as much as possible.

 	You have to start vdr with -P 'softhdcuvid -d :0.0  ..<more option>.. '

 Beginners Guide for libplacebo: